mcarvin8/sf-decomposer/README.md

 ## `sf decomposer recompose`

-Reads all of the files created by the decompose command and recreates metadata files suitable for deployments.
+Reads the files created by the decompose command and recreates deployment-compatible metadata files.

 Ensure the `--format` flag of the recompose command matches the file format selected for the `--format` flag in the decompose command.
 File formats for the decomposed files can be XML (default), YAML, or JSON.